dpwolfe/otucha/README.md

 #### Code names
 Like otucha, these code names have no special meaning and are picked using the random page feature on Wikipedia.
 They are used for namespaces of areas in the app that have separate concerns at the moment.

 **RFFalcon**: Short for red-footed falcon.
 Geometry, models and rendering.
 Point and Matrix classes including vec union structs.
-Text built on freetype.
+Text rendering with C++ OpenGL layer on top of Freetype.

-**Terasca**: MVC application framework.
+**Terasca**: MVC application framework utilizing GLFW and GLEW.

 **Warbler**: Console and logging.